Southeast Asian ovalocytosis: Southeast Asian ovalocytosis

-It is hereditary haemolytic anaemia in which the red blood cell is oval-shaped.
+It is hereditary hemolytic anaemia in which the red blood cell is oval-shaped.
 The primary defect in SAO differs significantly from other forms of elliptocytosis in that it is a defect in the gene coding for a protein that is not directly involved in the cytoskeleton scaffolding of the cell.
 Rather, the defect lies in a protein known as the band 3 protein, which lies in the cell membrane itself.
 The band 3 protein normally binds to another membrane-bound protein called ankyrin, but in SAO this bond is stronger than normal.
 Other abnormalities include tighter tethering of the band 3 protein to the cell membrane, increased tyrosine phosphorylation of the band 3 protein, reduced sulfate anion transport through the cell membrane, and more rapid ATP consumption.
 These (and probably other) consequences of the SAO mutations lead to the following erythrocyte abnormalities: